MartinRGB/RaspberryPi-CM4-eGPU-Guide/README.md

 cp ./arch/arm64/boot/dts/overlays/README /media/${USER}/bootfs/overlays/
 ```

-## Install Mesa from Coreforge's fork（Which provide hardware-acceleration in Xorg session,current in testing)
+## Install Mesa from Coreforge's fork（Which provide hardware-acceleration in Xorg session window)

 This part I used Coreforge's `rpi-5.15.y-radeon` branch for kernel patch and `2023-05-03-raspios-bullseye-arm64` for basic system.